 That shot of tequila on Margarita Monday may seem harmless as the media heavily depicts the benefits of drinking and your heart rate, cholesterol, and other physiological functions.

-At 7 calories per gram of alcohol, a series of 70-100 calorie shots are a hefty price to pay if you’re trying to stay lean.
+At 7 calories per gram of alcohol, a series of 70-100 calorie shots is a hefty price to pay if you’re trying to stay lean.